eventzimmer/site/README.md

 You may have noticed the `VUE_APP_ENDPOINT` environment variable.
 This instructs `site` to load events from the given endpoint.
 The default for this variable is `localhost:3000`.
 In order to use the local backend, please have a look at the [schema manual](https://github.com/eventzimmer/schema/blob/master/SETUP.md), in order to set it up.

+### Running eslint

+To check linting errors you have to execute the following command:
+`npx standard`